cherniaiev04/MyTenders/README.md

 - Automation of accounting of tender processes in the company
 - Search, view and filter tenders
-- Tender documentation management (adding, viewing, deleting) (IN PROGRESS)
+- Tender documentation management (adding, viewing, deleting)
 - Accounting of materials in the warehouse for tenders
 - Supplier management and order history
 - Management of users and their roles